-In this guide we are going to show you how you can create a swarm.
+In this tutorial we will teach you how to create a swarm.

 Make sure the Docker Engine daemon is already started on the host machines.

-if you are using Docker machine, you may connect to it from SSH with the following command:
+If you are using Docker machine, you may connect to it from SSH with the command shown below.

 docker-machine ssh manager1